-A controlled parking zone (CPZ) is an area where parking is restricted to specific parking places.
+A controlled parking zone (CPZ) is an area with restricted parking.

 On-street paid-for parking in a CPZ

 Paid-for parking is available in all Croydon's CPZs.
-Parking is permitted in parking bays, shown as white boxes, providing a valid Pay and Display ticket is clearly displayed on the front windscreen.
+Parking is permitted in parking bays which are marked as white boxes.
+A valid pay and display ticket must be visible on the front windscreen.

-Tickets must be bought on arrival from on-street machines.
+You must buy a tickets on arrival from on-street machines.
 These accept 10p, 20p, 50p and £1 coins.
-No change is given.
-The maximum stay may be two hours, four hours or eight hours, depending on the location.
+The machines do not give change.
+The maximum stay may be 2 hours, 4 hours or 8 hours, depending on the location.
 Some bays are for off-peak parking only and are not available during rush hours.
-Please read the sign on the machine carefully.
+Read the sign on the payment machine for details.

-You must pay for the full time you expect to stay as you are not allowed to return to your vehicle and buy further time in the same parking place.
-This offence (contravention) is known as 'meter-feeding'.
-When you leave you must not return to the same parking place for at least one hour.
+You must pay for the full time you expect to stay.
+You are not allowed to return to your vehicle and buy further time in the same parking place.
+This offence (contravention) is known as meter-feeding.
+When you leave you must not return to the same parking place for at least 1 hour.

 Free or permit parking places in a CPZ

-If signs indicate 'Permit holders only', no one without a permit may park in the parking places during the controlled hours.
-These hours are shown on large signs on all roads entering the CPZ.
+If signs show permit holders only, you need a valid permit to park in those spaces.
+The controlled hours are shown on large signs on all roads entering the CPZ.
 Parking places begin and end with broken parallel white lines.
-Your entire car must be parked within these white lines, or it will be parked illegally.
-Any yellow line separating two or more spaces in a parking place is a loading gap.
+You must park your entire car within these white lines, or it will be illegally parked.
+Any yellow line separating 2 or more spaces in a parking place is a loading gap.
 This means you can load and unload, but not park, during the controlled hours.
 See parking permits for details on how to apply for a permit.

 Parking charges and restrictions apply on most bank holidays. restrictions do not apply on Easter Sunday, Christmas Day, Boxing Day or New Year's Day.